-Summary of Comparison Between BCM2 and Installation Costs Reported by Means From the data that I am able to verify, I find the values in BCM2 to be generally reasonable.
+Summary of Comparison Between BCM2 and Installation Costs Reported by Means reasonable.
 My greatest concern is that the estimate for cutting and restoring asphalt may be too low and the cost of plowing too high.
 However, the low value for asphalt may be due to the way the data are constructed.
 The model assumes that the cost of installing conduit is \$40 per foot.
 This charge might be picking up the high reinstatement costs that I expect to see when asphalt is cut and repaired.